saimukzi/cogni-choir/documents/D01 - Development Conventions.md

 ## Forbidden python libraries

-The following python libraries are forbiddedn and MUST NOT be used:
+The following python libraries are forbidden and MUST NOT be used:

 - google.generativeai: deprecated

+## etc

+- When illegal argument, raise ValueError